 “The Young Master”

 This 1980 Hong Kong film is famous for being Jackie Chan’s first starring role.
-In this movie, Dragon, played by Chan, is entered in a Lion Dance competition in place of his brother, who is seemingly too injured to compete.
+In this movie, Dragon, Chan’s character, enters in a Lion Dance competition in place of his injured brother.
 However, it turns out that his brother faked his injury and competed with the rival school, and gets exiled.
 Dragon decides to set out to find his brother, where a mix of mistaken identity, mysterious old men and body casts make for one of the first martial-arts comedies.

 Chan got his start as a stunt man, due to his extensive martial-arts training.
 According to Thrillist, he did stunts on the sets of Bruce Lee hits “Fists of Fury” and “Enter the Dragon.”
 A few varieties of martial arts that he has training in include Shaolin kung fu, judo and hapkido.